-If there is still a failure to improve following a final written warning and conduct or performance is still unsatisfactory, the final stage in the disciplinary process might be dismissal.
+If there is still a failure to improve following a final written warning and conduct, the final stage in the disciplinary process might be dismissal.

-In cases of proven gross misconduct, the outcome is likely to be dismissal without notice or payment in lieu of notice (see Section 4).
+In cases of gross misconduct, the outcome is likely to be dismissal without notice or payment in lieu of notice (see Section 4).